This article has links to products and services we love, which we may make commission from.

 Joppa Flats Education Center and Wildlife Refuge

-One more amazing nature opportunity for fun things to do in Newburyport: the Joppa Flats Education Center and Wildlife Refuge (1 Plum Island Turnpike).
+One more amazing nature opportunity for fun things to do in Newburyport is the Joppa Flats Education Center and Wildlife Refuge (1 Plum Island Turnpike).

 The area is managed by Mass Audubon, which is the largest nature-based conservation organization in all of New England.